ArmandoMG/ZillowRealEstate/README.md

  * Removed 1 property that was an outlier with misleading information

 ## Exploratory Data Analysis (EDA)
-After the data was cleaned, I performed a EDA to get a better understanding of the situation and my data.
+After the data was cleaned, I performed an EDA to get a better understanding of the situation and my data.
 Below are some of the more significant information obtained from the EDA (for more info and graphs check the jupyter notebooks):

 ![Figure 2021-02-27 111909](https://user-images.githubusercontent.com/24629475/109428330-e4394f00-79b3-11eb-8f8d-927feea748f5.png)